w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the relationship between web accessibility, web technologies such as HTML, and web components such as browsers or assistive tools.
-* Knowledge of some features and barriers that are related to these accessibility components.
+* Knowledge of some features and barriers that are related to these web technologies and components.
 * Understanding the role of the accessibility standards for each component of web accessibility.

 ##### Approximate duration.

-30 minutes.
+45 minutes.

 ##### Suggested teaching methods